-Security Master: Antivirus, VPN, AppLock, Booster is Cheetah Mobile's one-stop security, maintenance and optimization app for Android.
+Security Master: Antivirus, VPN, AppLock, Booster (opens in new tab) is Cheetah Mobile's one-stop security, maintenance and optimization app for Android.
+The company says it now protects more than 600 million phones, and as we write it has a Google Play rating of 4.7.

 A custom browser blocks ads while antiphishing protection prevents you accessing malicious URLs, keeping many web threats at bay.
+(You're only protected in this browser, though.)

 The AppLock feature enables protecting any or all of your apps with a pattern, a PIN or (on some devices) a fingerprint, keeping snoopers firmly locked out.
 If someone tries to get in anyway but fails, you can have Security Master take a photo of the intruder and email it to you.